Silva595/My-DSA-Capstone-Project/README.md

 # My_DSA_Capstone_Project

-This is the beginning of my portfolio building towards a success tech journey after my classes with the incubator hub I have been task with three diffeent aspect of the project, Excel, SQL and Powerbi.
+This is the beginning of my portfolio building towards a success tech journey after my classes with the incubator hub.
+I have been task with three diffeent aspect of the project, Excel, SQL and Powerbi.
 I choose to do the Excel and SQL section of the project.

 Started with the Excel project where I had to cleaned and structure the data.
-I also went on to create new columns while appling several excel functions
+I also went on to create new columns while appling several excel functions.

 ## Project Topic: Amazon Product Review Analysis